Horizontal-org/Tella-website/docs/Get Started/android.md

 - Download it from the [F-droid store](https://f-droid.org/en/packages/org.hzontal.tellaFOSS/).
 - Download and install it manually as an .apk file [in this folder](https://web.tresorit.com/l/JgMjK#FV9IoIZdDxwAUPqtupJzsQ) or from our Telegram channel: https://t.me/tellaapp.

-If you need help to install the app manually, you can [follow this guide](/video-tutorials#manual-installation-of-tella) or contact us at contact@tella-app.org.
+If you need help to install the app manually, you can [follow this guide](/video-tutorials#manual-installation-of-tella) or [contact us](/contact-us).

 <div class="gifs">
     <img src="/img/getting-started/android/find-tella.gif" alt="gif that shows how to download Tella from the Play Store" title="find and download gif" />